aliazani/books/linux-tricks/lpic1.md

 * C (no copy on write) ==> Files with this attribute are not subject to copy-on-write updates.
 If this attribute is set on a directory, new files created in that directory will have this attribute set.
 Note: This attribute is only effective on filesystems which perform copy-on-write.
 On btrfs, this attribute should be set on new or empty files.
 If this attribute is set after a btrfs file already contains data, the time when its data will be stable is undefined

-* cp --reflink file1 /new/file1 ==> copy-on-write for file1 , this feature share data blocks for file1 and copy of it and save a lot of space in our disk and if we change paort of a copied file1 , it will allocate the size of changes to it
+* cp --reflink file1 /new/file1 ==> copy-on-write for file1 , this feature share data blocks for file1 and copy of it and save a lot of space in our disk and if we change part of a copied file1 , it will allocate the size of changes to it

 ---